aggrawal-ankur/gitbook/content/_index.md

 I write to organize my understanding, not for social credits.
 I publish my notes as a source of credibility.

-English is not my first language and I am not here to write perfect English.
-So, expect grammatical errors.
-But I keep on polishing my notes so that I have the most clear articulation possible at any point in time.
+I am not a native English speaker, but I am working on my writing skills.

 If you read my notes consistently, you'll often notice significant changes in the structure and organization of both the files and the content in them because I absolutely love knowledge management.